Salad Niçoise is best in Spring using fresh Farmers’ Market ingredients with the help of some high quality pantry items.

 You Get What You Pay For

 On the other hand, high quality pantry items are definitely going to cost more.
-Products like sustainably sourced tuna packed in oil cost more to produce.
-Other pantry items might cost more because they’re made by a small artisanal producer rather than in a huge factory.
-These items will usually taste better.
+Products like sustainably sourced tuna packed in oil cost more to make.
+Other pantry items might cost more because they’re made by a artisanal producer rather than in a huge factory.
+In a lot cases, these higher cost items are going to taste better.

 I suggest always buying the best seasonal produce you can find and one other high quality ingredient.
 In the case of a nicoise salad, splurge on the anchovies or tuna.
 If you’re making something like tacos, use handmade tortillas.
-If you’re making a cheese board, buy two moderately priced cheeses and one that you normally wouldn’t spend so much on.
+If you’re making a cheese board, buy two cheaper cheeses and one that costs a little more.

 You can easily elevate your cooking simply by spending a little more money on quality ingredients.
 That’s not to say I think you should be spending more money on everything you eat.
 On the contrary, I think we should be spending less money overall by not purchasing processed, packaged foods.
 Learning how to prepare foods at home is a path to saving tons of cash in the kitchen.
 Buy good food for yourself and Eat Up!